bytedance/ImageDream/README.md

 ## Tips

 - **Rescale Factor**.
 We introducte rescale adjustment from [Shanchuan et al.](https://arxiv.org/abs/2305.08891) to alleviate the texture over-saturation from large CFG guidance.
 However, in some cases, we find it to cause floating noises in the generated scene and consequently OOM issue.
 Therefore we reduce the rescale factor from 0.7 in original paper to 0.5.
-However, if you still encoder such problem, please try to further reduce `system.guidance.recon_std_rescale=0.3`.
+However, if you still encounter such a problem, please try to further reduce `system.guidance.recon_std_rescale=0.3`.

 ## Credits